KarthickRagul/Azure_Fundamentals/README.md

 * It is a multi-model database.
 This means you can choose from a variety of options when it comes to what type of data you want to store in the account.

+## Azure Load Balancer

+* This is service is used to distribute the incoming network traffic across a group of backend resources of servers

+* You can define TWO types of load balancers - Public or Private

+* You have 2 SKU's for the load balancer - Standard and Basic load balancer

+### Features of Basic Load Balancer

+* Pricing : You are not charged for the running cost for the load balancer

+* No SLA : There is no SLA (If u need SLA for critical app's then choose standard)

+* Backend Machines : Here the machines needs to be part of scale set or availability set

+* Support for Zones : There is no support for availability zones

+### Features of Standard Load Balancer

+* Pricing : Charged per hour

+* No SLA : There is an SLA of 99.99%

+* Backend Machines : Here the machines can be part of scale set or availability set or individual machines

+* Support for Zones : Here you get support for availability zones

+### Components of Load Balancer

+1. Frontend IP : Here you define the public IP address for the load balancer
+2. Backend Pool : This contains the backend virtual machines
+3. Health Probes : This helps to check the status of the backend pool
+4. Rules : The load balacing rules define how to distribute the incoming traffic